-The exhibition exhibits basic everyday products such as flour, sugar and as glorified commodities branded by luxury brands such as Gucci, Prada and Nike and more
+Basic everyday products such as flour, sugar shown as glorified commodities branded by luxury brands such as Gucci, Prada and Nike and more

 June 06, 2018 – October 20, 2018

 The term “conspicuous consumption” was coined by the American sociologist and economist Thorstein Veblen in 1899.
 Veblen pointed to the irrational desire of affluent societies to purchase commodities whose cost exceeds their worth, in order to showcase high economic status and quality of life.
 Products and commodities have changed significantly since Veblen’s time, as their role has shifted increasingly from the satisfaction of actual needs to the satisfaction of desires.
 Whereas products or services can fulfill needs, desire produces lust, and needs are invented alongside a thirst for more and more objects.
 As the contemporary philosopher Slavoj Zizek argues, “Desire’s raison d’etre is not to realize its goal, to find full satisfaction, but to reproduce itself as desire.”

 Peddy Mergui, Wheat is Wheat is Wheat, Photo: Omri Meron

 The art of the 20th century introduced everyday objects into the museum.
 Urinals, tinned food cans, and cardboard boxes have come to be presented as artworks, thus undermining conventional art-world codes.
 Such decontextualized objects invite the viewers to engage in a new and critical reading of the consumption of commodities and culture.